CollabAcademy/ClassContent/README.md

 # ClassContent
-For developing various class content with collaborators
+For developing shared and open content with collaborators.